 One thing is for sure, the Scots certainly know how to put on a show.

-The annual Edinburgh Military Tattoo - taking place this year from August 1 to 23 - is hands down one of the most fantastic shows in the world.
+The annual Edinburgh Military Tattoo - taking place from August 4-26 in 2017 - is hands down one of the most fantastic shows in the world.

 From its early alehouse beginnings, a 'tattoo' became a ceremonial performance of military music by massed bands; the first official Edinburgh Tattoo was held in 1950 with just eight items in the programme.